What is an HR Dashboard & HR Report? Examples, Visuals and a How-To

 General HRIS dashboard

 This HRIS the report we’re most proud of.
-It’s part of our HR analyst course in which our students learn how to create this exact report by connecting multiple datasets using Power BI.
+It’s part of our People Analytics Certificate Program in which our students learn how to create this exact report by connecting multiple datasets using Power BI.
 As you can see for yourself, the report is fully interactive!

 Another great example is the Valuing Your Talent initiative, from the Copyright Chartered Institute of Personnel and Development (CIPD).